cpanel/ev-theme/docs/index.md

 ## Goal

-This project provides a script to upgrade an existing `cPanel&WHM` CentOS 7 server installation to AlmaLinux 8.
+This project provides a script to upgrade an existing `cPanel & WHM` CentOS 7 server installation to AlmaLinux 8.

 ## Introduction